 An activity name cannot include the “%” character if Analytics is used as the reporting source.

 Select the activity type and begin setting up the activity.

 If you want to create an Auto-Allocate or Auto-Target activity, see A4T support for Auto-Allocate and Auto-Target activities for more information.

 When you get to the Settings portion of the activity creation flow, choose Adobe Analytics and specify your company.

 Select a report suite.

 You can choose any report suite that is available to you in Analytics.
-The report suite defines where the collected data will be available.
+The report suite defines where the collected data is available.
 Virtual report suites are not included in the report suite list.

 You might encounter two possible errors while selecting the report suite: